Documentation Menu

 2. Continuous Checking

-Every subsequent PR run compares against those stored S3 images.
+Every subsequent PR run compares against those stored baseline images.
 If a developer changes a button color, the test will fail.

 3. Manual Approval